LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/Dialogflow.md

 indicator:
 ---

-The following documentation outlines the configuration for the connector and how to implement functions specifically for **Google Dialogflow Version 1**.
+The following documentation outlines the step of configuring bot connector and gives introduction on how to implement functions specifically for **Google Dialogflow Version 1**.

 {: .important}
 Google has deprecated Dialogflow **Version 1** and customers should move to Version 2 if they have not already planned to do so by October 2019